The InSAR absolute phase amid singularities: Reconstructing the absolute phase

 \section{Reconstructing the absolute phase}

+We turn to reconstructing the absolute phase from InSAR observations.
+The reconstructed absolute phase may serve as input to displacement or elevation retrievals, but the reconstruction does not address whether the absolute phase permits such geometric interpretation as a range difference.

-Under what conditions can the absolute phase be reconstructed from discrete InSAR measurements that do not allow for its direct observation?
+Under what conditions can the absolute phase be reconstructed from discrete InSAR measurements?
 A general two-step approach \cite{zebker98,rosen00} for a multidimensional interferogram is to i) unwrap the phase to obtain the absolute phase up to a uniform offset, an integer multiple of $2 \pi$; and ii) estimate this offset using such strategies as multifrequency observations.